venturestranger/sales_admin_panel/README.md

-An admin panel for viewing and validating cheques, written on `Streamlit` and `MongoDB`.
+An adaptive admin panel for viewing and validating cheques, written on `Streamlit` and `MongoDB`.

 # Installation
 ```bash